Beam-align: distributed user association for mmWave networks with multi-connectivity: Numerical investigation of the optimal UA

 \subsection{Impact of BS transmission beamwidth $\theta^b$}

-Fig.~\ref{fig:different_beamwidths} shows the average per-user channel capacity and satisfaction level under increasing number of users for three BS beamwidths: $5\degree$, $10 \degree$ and $15 \degree$.
-In all three cases, we assume that the user beamwidth is $5 \degree$.
-As Fig.\ref{sfig:capacity_beamwidth} shows, narrower beams result in higher throughput for all user densities.
-For 200 users, operating with $5\degree$ beams yields 2$\times$ throughput improvement over $10 \degree$ beams.
-The performance gap remains roughly the same under higher user densities.
-As seen in Fig.\ref{sfig:disconnected_beamwidth}, the satisfaction levels achieved by these beamwidths are the same under low user densities, e.g., 200 or 400 users.
-But, with increasing number of users, larger beamwidths result in lower satisfaction as some users may not be connected to any of the BSs.
-Note that the maximum number of users that can be served is upper-bounded by the total number of beams a BS has and $s$, i.e., $360\times s / \theta^b$.
+Fig.~\ref{fig:different_beamwidths} shows the average per-user channel capacity and satisfaction level under an increasing number of users for three BS beamwidths of $5\degree$, $10 \degree$ and $15 \degree$ whereas we assume a $5 \degree$ user beamwidth.
+As Fig.~\ref{sfig:capacity_beamwidth} shows, narrower beams result in higher throughput for all user densities.
+For 50 users, operating with $5\degree$ beams yields a $2.5\times$ throughput improvement over $15 \degree$ beams.
+This performance gap decreases with higher user densities: for 750 users, there is a $1.5\times$ improvement in throughput for $5\degree$ beams compared to $15\degree$ beams.